Whodundid/EnhancedMC-Core/README.md

 # EnhancedMC-Core

-Core mod and shared useful libraries for all of my mods.
+The core mod of EnhancedMC which alos contains libraries shared by all EnhancedMC SubMods.
-Required for use of any EnhancedMC subMod.
+Required for all EnhancedMC subMods to function properly.